Celebrating 150 Years

 Take a moment to enjoy this beautiful booklet put together by our own Mina Moessen in 2002.
-She Took the time to scketch out and annotate the meanings of each stained glass window inside St. James church.
+She took the time to sketch out and annotate the meanings of each stained glass window inside St. James church.
 We are proud to show off this wonderful book.
 Simply click below to see more.

 The Towers and Bells of St. James